 Support for carers and young carers

-We (and other local services) can help you if you provide a substantial amount of unpaid care to a family member or friend who is frail, suffers from a long term illness, disability, or mental health difficulty.
+We'll work with other local services to help if you provide a substantial amount of unpaid care to a family member or friend who is frail, suffers from a long term illness, disability, or mental health difficulty.

 You have a right to have your own needs considered and to support from agencies, including our social work team.
 Together we have a joint carer's strategy for the region